-- Submit a completed application for admission to the academic program of choice. - Submit a \$25 non-refundable admission fee. - See individual program admission requirements for additional requirements. - Submit OC's Financial Worksheet and OC's Statement of Understanding. - Submit financial documentation as required by the U.S. Immigration and Naturalization Service and as shown on the OC Financial Worksheet for your graduate program. - Submit an official copy of transcripts for all degrees received with a certified course by course evaluation in English from a credential evaluation service that is a member of NACES or AICE (e.g. World Education Services [WES] or Educational Credential Evaluators [ECE]).
+- Submit a completed application for admission to the academic • program of choice. - See individual program admission requirements for additional requirements. - Submit OC's Financial Worksheet and OC's Statement of Understanding. - Submit financial documentation as required by the Department of Homeland Security and as shown on the OC Financial Worksheet for your graduate program. - Submit an official copy of transcripts for all degrees received with a certified course by course evaluation in English from a credential evaluation service that is a member of NACES or AICE (e.g. World Education Services [WES] or Educational Credential Evaluators [ECE]).
 Evaluations from other credential evaluation services will only be accepted if approved by the faculty chair of the graduate program.
-The chair may accept transcripts in English without a certified evaluation from countries or universities with whom OC has an established relationship. - Submit a copy of the student's passport photo page and all U.S. Immigration documents received. - After receiving an admission letter, students who are transferring their SEVIS Record to OC must ask their current U.S. university to complete and send OC's SEVIS Transfer Form and transfer their SEVIS Record to OC in order to be issued an OC I-20.
+The chair may accept transcripts in English without a certified evaluation from countries or universities with whom OC has an established relationship.

+Submit a copy of the student's passport photo page and all U.S. Immigration documents received.

+After receiving an admission letter, students who are transferring their SEVIS Record to OC must ask their current U.S. university to complete and send OC's SEVIS Transfer Form and transfer their SEVIS Record to OC in order to be issued an OC I-20.